mbakhoff/class-generator/readme.md

 1. run *java -help* on the command line.
-2. the main method is in *app.StorageApp*. try to start the application with *java app.StorageApp*. note that you need to pass the *fully qualified class name* (not the class file itself). the command will fail. why can the JVM not find the main class? remember what the error looks like. you will need to understand it some day.
+2. the main method is in *app.StorageApp*. try to start the application with *java app.StorageApp*. note that you need to pass the full class name including the package name (*fully qualified class name*) and **not the file path**.
+   the command should fail. why can the JVM not find the main class? remember what the error looks like. you will need to understand it some day.
-3. try to start the application again, but this time add the *build* directory to classpath (and nothing else). the command will fail. why can the JVM not find the Gson class? remember what the error looks like. you will need to understand it some day.
+3. try to start the application again, but this time add the *build* directory to classpath (and nothing else). the command should fail. why can the JVM not find the Gson class? remember what the error looks like. you will need to understand it some day.
-4. try to start the application again, but this time add both the *build* directory and the gson jar to classpath. the application should start up and generate some output.
+4. try to start the application again, but this time add both the *build* directory and the gson jar to classpath. you should specify the *-cp* option only once and separate the elements using either ':' or ';'. the application should start up and generate some output.

 ### Packaging the application